ASF in the Democratic Republic of Congo

 General context

-This tense climate is made worse by a very unstable economic and social situation.
+This tense climate was made worse by a very unstable economic and social situation.
 DRC has been hit hard by the impact of the international economic crisis on the prices of primary materials, including mining and logging resources, the country’s main sources of economic development.

 The condition of justice